Gregorius Vatis Advena

 Greg Ory is part of a new generation of writers in the age of internet and globalization.
 What are his values?
 Read the statement on human Civitas and feel free to take part in an open debate.

 © Greg Ory 1999 – 2018, Index Operum.
 This is a selection of works in different languages, under different pseudonyms.
 The list is regularly updated.
-Each title below is a link to a particular work.
+Each title is a link, new titles are marked.

 |© Apollo an Daphne.||2|